-(f) A central counterparty that marks-to-market and manages the interest - rate risk on the derivative instruments covered in Regulation 33.2(5) on a discounted-cash-flow basis, may use sensitivity models to calculate the positions referred to in those points and may use them for any bond which is amortised over its residual life rather than via one final repayment of principal.
-Both the model and its use by the institution must be approved by the Authority.
-These models should generate positions which have the same sensitivity to interest-rate changes as the underlying cash flows.
-This sensitivity must be assessed with reference to independent movements in sample rates across the yield curve, with at least one sensitivity point in each of the maturity bands set out in Table 33(B) in Schedule A. The positions must be included in the calculation of capital requirements.
+- (f) A central counterparty that marks-to-market and manages the interest rate risk on the derivative instruments covered in Regulation 33.2(5) on a discounted-cash-flow basis, may use sensitivity models to calculate the positions referred to in those points and may use them for any bond which is amortised over its residual life rather than via one final repayment of principal.
+Both the model and its use by the institution must be approved by the registrar.
+These models should generate positions which have the same sensitivity to interest rate changes as the underlying cash flows.
+This sensitivity must be assessed with reference to independent movements in sample rates across the yield curve, with at least one sensitivity point in each of the maturity bands set out in Table 33(B) in Schedule A. The positions must be included in the calculation of capital requirements. - (g) A central counterparty may, with the approval of the registrar, treat as fully offsetting any positions in derivative instruments covered in Regulation 33.2(5) which meet the following conditions- - (i) the positions are of the same value and denominated in the same currency; - (ii) the reference rate (for floating-rate positions) or coupon (for fixed-rate positions) is closely matched; and - (iii) the next interest fixing date or, for fixed coupon positions, residual maturity corresponds with the following limits: - (aa) less than one month hence: same day; - (bb) between one month and one year hence: within seven days; and - (cc) over one year hence: within 30 days.

-- (g) A central counterparty may, with the approval of the Authority, treat as offsetting any positions in derivative instruments covered in Regulation 33.2(5) which meet the following conditions- - (i) the positions are of the same value and denominated in the same currency; - (ii) the reference rate (for floating-rate positions) or coupon (for fixed-rate positions) is closely matched; and - (iii) the next interest fixing date or, for fixed coupon positions, residual maturity corresponds with the following limits: - (aa) less than one month hence: same day: - (bb) between one month and one year hence: within seven days; and - (cc) over one year hence: within 30 days. - (5) A central counterparty must, when dealing with matters relating to debt securities and other interest rate related instruments, apply the following principles: - (a) Based on these requirements, in respect of any relevant position in a debt security or interest rate instrument held by the central counterparty, including- - (i) any fixed-rate debt security or floating-rate debt security, or similar instrument; - (ii) any non-convertible preference share; and - (iii) any convertible debt instrument or preference share trading in a manner similar to a debt security, net positions must be classified according to the currency in which they are denominated and the central counterparty must calculate the capital requirement for general and specific risk in each individual currency separately.
+(6) A central counterparty must, when dealing with matters relating to debt securities and other interest rate related instruments, apply the following principles:

+(a) Based on these requirements, in respect of any relevant position in a debt security or interest rate instrument held by the central counterparty, includingnet positions must be classified according to the currency in which they are denominated and the central counterparty must calculate the capital requirement for general and specific risk in each individual currency separately.